EricZinda/Perplexity/docs/devhowto/devhowtoMRSSolver.md

         Because nothing in "files are in folders" is collective aware, we shouldn't bother to generate those alternatives, and just stick to the distributive sets.
 We might need a distributive set for "files are in 2 folders": we need alternatives that mix the answers enough to find the "2 folders"
 We can do this the same was as we did in 1: If there is nothing that needs
 ### If we look at the size of the variables, we might call in a different order

+### For yes/no we only need to prove one answer, for wh we want to get the smallest set of answers?

 ## Plurals and Predication Behavior
 Above, we've seen how `to lift` means something different when people are doing it *together* vs. *separately* and the predication needs to check for that distinction when deciding if the variable assignments mean `true`.